MENTAL HEALTH INITIATIVES

 In addition to the millions of dollars the Foundation of Hope has awarded in research grants, we also recognize the need to support mental health treatment on ground level.
-For that reason, we have awarded over $377,000 to 40 local community service grants, equipping grassroots organizations with the means to improve the lives of our neighbors in need.
+For that reason, we have awarded over $464,000 to 39 local mental health initiatives, equipping grassroots organizations with the means to improve the lives of our neighbors in need.

 Our Signature Grantee: UNC Psychiatry Pediatric Behavior Clinic

-While funding research continues to be our primary mission, The Foundation of Hope is taking steps to support effective treatment programs associated with mental illness, and in so doing, raise community awareness of mental illness.
+While funding research continues to be our primary mission, the Foundation of Hope is taking steps to support effective mental health initiatives, and in so doing, raise community awareness of mental illness.
 Our “signature grant” focuses exclusively on young people and their mental health.

 Finally, the clinic offers psychiatric consultative services to the area’s mental health system, as well as hospital- and community-based providers for children with complex mental health problems.

 The UNC Psychiatry Pediatric Behavior Clinic recognizes the importance of family, school and community, and aids each child’s full potential by addressing their emotional, physical, intellectual, cultural and social needs.
 The weekly outpatient clinic provides care to over 100 children and their families; with Foundation funding, that number will only increase!

 Heroes for Hope

 As a leader in our local and mental health initiatives, the Foundation of Hope is committed to funding several community organizations focused on mental illness in children, adolescents, women and families.
 Each year, we highlight several of these groups for their extraordinary efforts on behalf of our most vulnerable neighbors.